hkpeaks/peaks-consolidation/README.md

 Commands to be re-implemented in the Peaks DataFrame will not be the same as WebNameSQL.
 Considering there are too many commands for your learning and practice, further consolidation and improvement is necessary.
 The use cases are no longer restricted to accounting; for example, some use cases will cover bioinformatics.

-## Open Source or Proprietary (You Need Go or Rust)
-The Peaks framework may be open-sourced if there is a sufficient demand for it.
-The number of stars obtained by this repository is a good indication of your demand for this framework.
-If this project is proven successfully, I can consider to provide an alternative imeplementation of Peaks Framework using Rust programming language.

-As for the calculation engine - Peaks Library, it will require significant effort during post-development support and maintenance, so it will be looking for a proper organisation to provide support and maintainance of the library.
-However, after completing this library by the end of this year, it may be published as a trialware.

 ## Benchmarking
 PeaksBenchmark.xlsx documents some benchmarking results.
 Currently, we are focusing on comparing Polars and Peaks.
 The next phase will cover DuckDB.
 For relevant scripts and data, please refer to https://github.com/financialclose/benchmarking.